-During the year, overall industry vehicle production volumes decreased by roughly 4% in North America and Europe on a combined basis.
-Overall the segment's 3% decrease in sales (foreign exchange adjusted) is better than the industry due to new program launches.
-Despite the challenges from the semiconductor shortage on vehicle production, and global supply chain and freight challenges, segment sales were supported by a number of program launches for both new and existing products, particularly at Polytech and Neocon.
-More broadly, the segment's four businesses continue to focus their efforts on launching substantial programs, quoting significant new opportunities from EV and new market entrants, customer diversification and higher margin activity.
-Management sees continuing opportunity for future growth supported by recent program wins and quoting activity for new programs in both North American and Europe and pricing action to protect margins.
+During the year, overall industry vehicle production volumes increased by roughly 8% in North America and Europe on a combined basis.
+Overall the Automotive Solutions segment's 23% increase in sales (excluding foreign exchange movements) was much stronger than the industry due to sales mix and new program launches, representing sizeable growth in content per vehicle.
+The segment's four businesses continue to focus their efforts on launching substantial programs, quoting significant new opportunities on all vehicle types (EV, hybrid and ICE) from both tradition OEMs and new market entrants, further broadening customer diversification and targeting higher margin activity.
+Management sees significant opportunity for future growth supported by recent program wins and quoting activity for new programs in both North America and Europe and also continues to focus on pricing to protect margins.
+We expect the impact of the UAW strike in Q1 fiscal 2024 will be muted and we believe there is ample opportunity to achieve our targeted growth objectives.